sam-the-tutor/celo-dao-tutorial/README.md

     }
 ```

-Next, we create the`vote` function which allows a member to vote on a proposal.
+Next, we create the`vote()` function which allows a member to vote on a proposal.
 The function takes in two arguments;
-* `_proposalId` : the ID of the proposal being voted on,
+* `_proposalId` : the ID of the proposal being voted on
-* `_vote` : a boolean indicating whether the member is voting  against or in favor of the proposal.
+* `_vote` : a boolean indicating whether the member is voting  against or in favor of the proposal

 The first require statement ensures that the member has not voted on the proposal.
 Otherwise, the function will fail with an error message.